18F/handbook/pages/getting-started/classes/travel-101.md

-Once you are [set up in Concur]({% page "/first-time-travel-get-in-concur/" %}) and your [travel card]({% page "/first-time-travel-travel-card/" %}) is on its way, there are three main parts of the travel process to be aware of:
+Once you are [set up in Concur]({% page "/first-time-travel-get-in-concur/" %}) and your [travel card]({% page "/first-time-travel-travel-card/" %}) is on its way, there are three main parts of the travel process to be aware of.
+First, travel is planned and booked in Concur and approved there.
+Timing will vary, but you might expect to wait a few days or a week for approval.
+Second, after things are approved, you actually travel.
+Finally, once you have traveled, you file a matching voucher in Concur for reimbursement.
+Again, timing will vary, but it might take another few days or week to approve the voucher.

 1. [Booking flights/rail, hotels, and rental
    cars]({% page "/travel-and-leave/travel-and-leave-policies/travel-guide-2-book-travel/" %})